remogatto/goandroid/README.md

-goandroid
+A simple OpenGL ES 2 Android app in Go
 =========

-A simple example of running go code from an Android app